 - M = this safety mechanism is always operating during normal operations no end user activity can deactivate it. - ++ = Highly recommended being a common practice and considered in this Safety Manual for the computation of the safety metrics to achieve SIL2 on a single MCU. - + = Recommended as additional safety measure, but not considered in this Safety Manual for the computation of safety metrics.
-STM32F0 Series users can skip the implementation in case it is in contradiction with functional requirements or overlapped by another mechanism marked as "++". - o = optional, not needed or related to specific MCU configuration
+STM32L0 Series users can skip the implementation in case it is in contradiction with functional requirements or overlapped by another mechanism marked as "++". - o = optional, not needed or related to specific MCU configuration

-The "X" marker in the "Perm" and "Trans" columns in Table 1, indicates that the related safety mechanism is effective for such fault model.
+An X in Perm and Trans columns indicates that the related safety mechanism is effective for such fault model.